manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 }
 ```

->Note Manifold generates efficient, null-safe code for `==` and `!=` that performs both `null` checks and object identity
+Note Manifold generates efficient, null-safe code for `==` and `!=` that performs both `null` checks and object
-checks to short-circuit unnecessary calls and so your `equals()` implementation is not burdened with boilerplate code.
+identity checks to short-circuit unnecessary calls and so your implementation is not burdened with boilerplate code.

 ## BigDecimal & BigInteger